Brave CF 29, one of the most important events of 2019, will be broadcast on Facebook this Saturday

 Widely regarded as one of the best MMA shows in 2019, the largest event in Asia had 14 explosive matches, with athletes from Lebanon, Brazil, Russia, South Korea, Germany, Jordan, the Philippines, Iraq, Ireland, Spain, South Africa, Latvia, Bahrain, England, Georgia, Colombia and Argentina, highlighting the true global impact that BRAVE CF has in the world of mixed martial arts.

-The show also featured the first ever KHK World Championship, a one-night openweight tournament that gave the winner a cash prize of $ 100,000, plus the right to be named provisional holder of the KHK belt, adorned with 6.2kg of gold, the most prestigious award in all sports.
+The show also featured the first ever KHK World Championship, a one-night open weight tournament that gave the winner a cash prize of $ 100,000, plus the right to be called provisional holder of the KHK belt, adorned with 6.2 kg of gold, the most prestigious award in all sports.

 BRAVE CF 29 It was a global celebration of mixed martial arts as it took place during the BRAVE International Combat Week in conjunction with the World Championships.
 IMMAF, with fans, athletes and combat sports enthusiasts who descended on the Kingdom of Bahrain for a week of non-stop action.